-The American Lung Association write to request that you sign Senate Bill 1101 (SB 1101, Limón) into law.
-This bill would increase opportunities for - and better inform - use of prescribed fire in California.
+The American Lung Association supports Senate Bill 1101 (SB 1101, Limón) to increase opportunities for - and better inform - use of prescribed fire in California.
 The Lung Association supports prescribed fire under certain conditions as a tool to mitigate wildfire risk and reduce harmful smoke impacts, and we support SB 1101 to better plan and utilize opportunities for the appropriate use of prescribed fire.